2019-2020 Application Process

 How to Become a Peer Tutor

-Applications (resume, cover letter, list of first year professors and courses, and name of first year small group) are due on Tuesday, August 22, 2017 and should be emailed to Cherry Chiu, Student Services Program Assistant, at email@example.com.
-Cover letters can be addressed to Kaila Mikkelsen.
+Cover letters can be addressed to Assistant Dean Kaila Mikkelsen.
 Applicants should highlight any previous tutoring or mentoring experience in their cover letter.
-Kaila has access to applicants’ academic records and will review them as part of the consideration process; do not send transcripts with your application.
+The Assistant Dean has access to applicants’ academic records and will review them as part of the consideration process; do not send transcripts with your application.

-If you have any questions about the program, please contact Kaila Mikkelsen (firstname.lastname@example.org).
+If you have any questions about the program, please contact Assistant Dean Kaila Mikkelsen (firstname.lastname@example.org).